 With that being said, host a social media contest.
 Whether you’re offering a free weekend getaway for the best Instagram pic or exclusive VIP access to your hotel’s club, a contest is a great way to increase user generated content.
 User generated content is great because it creates a branded consumer to consumer message that conveys the value your hotel offers to its guests.

 Take a step back and remember tip number one.
 Shut up and listen.
 You can sit behind your desk and post things you think people will like, but if they’re not engaging than what’s the point?

 Focus on exactly what brings people to your hotel.
 What's relevant to them?
 What’s your unique selling point?
 If you don’t know, ask them.
 Leave a little review slip on their nightstand the day before they check out to get a discounted ride to the airport.
 Anything that will allow you to get feedback, do it.
 Once you get the feedback, analyze it and focus your posts around what captivates your guests during their stay.

 Unless you’re a full resort with pages and pages of amenities and attractions, try promoting local businesses that guests can enjoy.
 Part of travelling, especially for international guests, is experiencing the local culture.
 Tag local businesses in twitter posts to establish a local feel, and you’ll get guests excited about everything the local scene has to offer.

 Regardless of your hotel's style, social media marketing can help your digital strategy by driving engagement and establishing brand equity.
 Especially for the millennial generation, people are spending their time on digital.
-Social media is a great way to deliver valuable content to a targeted audience to increase direct bookings, just listen to your audience first!
+Social media is a great way to deliver valuable content to a targeted audience.
+Incorporating social into a strong hotel marketing strategy will help you increase direct bookings, and bring guests through your doors.